-Using pedals instead of a paddle may be quieter when you’re moving through the water, as the fins or propellers are already under the water and won’t be splashing like a paddle.
-This may make it easier for creeping up on fish, as you won’t be disturbing the surface of the water as much as if you were using a paddle.
+Pedal driven kayaks may be quieter when you’re moving through the water, as the fins or propellers are already below the water surface and won’t be splashing like a paddle.
+This may make it easier for creeping up on fish, as you won’t be disturbing the surface of the water as much as if you were using a fishing kayak paddle.

 By using foot pedals you won’t need to worry about trying to paddle while you’re trying to catch fish.
 The foot pedals will allow you to stabilize your yak while you’re fishing, so you can use both hands to cast your line or unhook your fish.

 While you will probably still need to use a hand to operate your rudder for the most part you’ll be able to enjoy a relaxing experience out on the water, with your hands-free to fish, take a photo or eat a snack.

 Using your feet and legs to power your kayak will be a lot less strenuous than paddling using your arms.
 This means you may be able to travel over longer distances and for a greater length of time than if you were just using a paddle.

 Essentially, you will be using a lot less energy to power your yak compared to traditional paddling at the same speed or over the same distance.
 Especially with the bicycle-like pedals, you will be able to keep moving even once you’ve stopped pedaling, giving you the opportunity to give your legs and feet a rest for a minute.